 Explore the cobbled streets of Ollantaytambo before taking the short train journey to Aguas Calientes.
 Visiting the natural hot springs in town is a soothing way to spend the late afternoon.

 I’ll spend the night in a comfortable hotel before tomorrow’s hike to Machu Picchu.

 Route 2 Quarry Trail:

 Depending on weather conditions, take a bus at 5:30 am along the winding road to Machu Picchu (30 minutes).
-At Machu Picchu, enjoy spectacular views over the ancient city from the Sun Gate, before going on a guided walk around the ruins.
+At Machu Picchu, enjoy spectacular views over the Sun Gate’s ancient city before going on a guided walk around the ruins.

 Day 10: Back to Cusco

 I’ll head back to Cusco by train and continue to explore the cities culture, food, and ancient ruins.
-Not sure how long I’ll stay in Cusco before heading back to Lima for a few days and then make my way North back to the U.S.
+I’m not sure how long I’ll stay in Cusco before heading back to Lima for a few days and then making my way North back to the U.S.